|

 eating pretty well, I was eating at the wrong times.
 I found that

 rather alarming.
+"She put

 me on a diet designed specifically for me, and I've never felt better.